layerxdao/layerx-mono/packages/protocol/simulation/README.md

 - `PROOF_TIME_TARGET` -> Obvious.
 This is the target we have to set.
 - `blocksToSimulate` -> How many blocks we would like to simulate.
 - `nextBlockTime` and `minDiffToBlockPropTime` -> Currently they are set to 12 an 24 (The latter indirectly means 12+12) respectively.
-It means 12 is the least minimum between 2 blocks, but might be possible that not every Ethereum block will have Taiko block, but let's say on average 18s we have a Taiko block.
+It means 12 is the least minimum between 2 blocks, but might be possible that not every Ethereum block will have LayerX block, but let's say on average 18s we have a LayerX block.
 (Sometimes 12, sometimes 24, averaging out to a 18 time.)
 - `startBlockProposeTime` and `upperDevToBlockProveTime` -> It means, when should proofs come?
 1600 + 800 means, somewhere between 1600 - 2400 respective to each block proposal.
 (If you set the `blocksToSimulate` to a small number, don't forget to change these + `PROOF_TIME_TARGET` to a reasonable level - like a testnet scenario - e.g.: 180 - 240 sec / proof)

 ## Observations